 - And I Must Scream: The stories ending implies that, with the exception of John, this is the fate of the entire human race.

-- Apocalypse How: In this case John thinks aliens have taken over the world and are controlling humanity to doing their bidding.
+- Apocalypse How: In this case John thinks an entity has taken over the world and is controlling humanity to do its bidding.

 - Conveniently Interrupted Document: The email John receives from his friend contains a fragment of a sentence, which in context would seem harmless but by itself seems cryptic and sinister.